CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     ![](./media/retention-policy-static.png)

-    Deselect all the locations and select **Teams chats and Copilot interactions** ONLY to apply the policy on **Copilot for Microsoft 365**, and its all user prompts to Copilot and all Copilot responses.
+    Deselect all the locations and select **Teams chats and Copilot interactions** ONLY to apply the policy on **Copilot for Microsoft 365**, and it's all user prompts to Copilot and all Copilot responses.
 Select **Next**.

     ![](./media/retention-policy-locations.png)